Security information and event management: Use cases

+Modern SIEM platforms support not only detection, but response too.
+The response can be manual or automated including AI based response.

 Correlation rules examples

 SIEM systems can have hundreds and thousands of correlation rules.
 Some of these are simple, and some are more complex.
 Once a correlation rule is triggered the system can take appropriate steps to mitigate a cyber attack.
 Usually, this includes sending a notification to a user and then possibly limiting or even shutting down the system.
-According to UTMStack, these are some of the most important ones.

 Brute Force Detection

 Brute force detection is relatively straightforward.
 Brute forcing relates to continually trying to guess a variable.
 It most commonly refers to someone trying to constantly guess your password - either manually or with a tool.
 However, it can refer to trying to guess URLs or important file locations on your system.

 An automated brute force is easy to detect as someone trying to enter their password 60 times in a minute is impossible.

 Impossible Travel

 When a user logs in to a system, generally speaking, it creates a timestamp of the event.
 Alongside the time, the system may often record other useful information such as the device used, physical location, IP address, incorrect login attempts, etc. The more data is collected the more use can be gathered from it.
 For impossible travel, the system looks at the current and last login date/time and the difference between the recorded distances.
 If it deems it's not possible for this to happen, for example traveling hundreds of miles within a minute, then it will set off a warning.

 Many employees and users are now using VPN services which may obscure physical location.
 This should be taken into consideration when setting up such a rule.